The Massage Therapy Program is currently not accepting enrollments.

-Hundreds of students from Cary, Durham, Morrisville and Apex have learned the techniques of Massage Therapy in as few as nine months with Miller-Motte College.
+Hundreds of students from Cary, Durham, Morrisville and Apex have learned the techniques of Massage Therapy in as few as eight months with Miller-Motte College.
 You can too!

 Our combination of hands-on education and classroom training provides the preparation you need to qualify for an exciting career as a Massage Therapist.

 What Do Students Learn in a Massage Therapist Training Program?

 At Miller-Motte College, our programs are specially designed to include traditional learning as well as opportunities to practice what you've learned firsthand.
 When you graduate, you'll have a well-rounded background and be confident in your skills.
 Our instructors have experience working in their industry so you can benefit from the knowledge they've gathered throughout their experiences.

 The Massage Therapy program at Miller-Motte College is comprehensive, meaning we teach you everything you'll need to know to succeed as a Massage Therapist.
 In your courses, you will learn about the following:

 In addition, you will participate in clinics where you will get to work with clients and implement what you've learned.
 This allows you to hone your skills as well as gain a stronger understanding of other aspects of the business, such as scheduling client appointments.

 Once you've completed the program, you will will be eligible for professional licensure once all the course and testing requirements have been met, and are therefore adequately prepared to take the Massage and Bodywork Licensure Exam (MBLEx).

 For more information about our Massage Therapy program, please download the Course Catalog.

 Massage Therapy Career Paths